 Altogether it seems that mares in good condition at the time of conception more often give birth to colts and mares in poor condition at time of conception more often give birth to fillies.
 Change of condition is supposed to have more influence on sex ratio than the actual BCS at the moment of conception.
 Mares losing condition at time of conception give birth to a filly (3% was a colt).
 Mares that gain weight at time of conception give birth to a colt (80% was a colt) according to Cameron etal.
 (2007).
 This correlation has also been determined for cows.
 Furthermore, parental investment, from conception to weaning, differs for mares who give birth to colts and mares who give birth to fillies: mares in poor condition invest more in fillies, whereas mares in rich condition invest more in colts.10,11,29

 Whether the hypothesis applies or not depends on the moment on which the measurements are taken and on inconsistencies in measures themselves.
-The BCS of the mare should be taken just before or at conception to reveal a relationship between the mares condition and sex ratios.
+The BCS of the mare should be taken just before or at conception to reveal a relationship between the mares’ condition and sex ratios.
 When BCS, nutrition or weight around time of conception are compared to sex rates 74% of the research significantly support the hypothesis according to Cameron, E.Z.
 (2004).
 Measurements taken during gestation or around parturition show little correlation to sex ratios.
 Weight is the least strong measurement method, since weight is under influence of size.
 A large animal can be heavy and still be in poor condition.
 8,10,32

 Another factor that influences sex ratio is the change in circulating plasma glucose level.
 High levels of circulating glucose are thought to lead to the birth of more males.
 The following studies support this hypothesis.
 When female mice were treated with dexamethasone glucose levels decrease.
 Dexamethasone treatment around the time of conception leads to a higher rate of the birth of female mice.9 Mice pre-Sertoli cells are the most sensitive cells of the reproduction tract to glucose starvation.
 The result is failure of testis development.25 In vitro, glucose seems to accelerate development of bovine male embryos and blastocysts and slow down development of bovine female embryos and blastocysts.17,22,24,27 Furthermore, in bovine and human embryos glucose metabolism is twofold higher in male blastocysts compared to female blastocysts.
 The pentose phosphate pathway is fourfold higher in female blastocysts compared to male blastocysts.28,34 When animals are stressed, cortisol concentrations rise and circulating plasma glucose concentrations rise.
 Stressed females produce more male offspring.8 Glucose also influences a range of reproductive hormones.
 One of these is the expression of growth hormone receptor.5 The timing of the luteinizing hormone pulse and expression of the gonadothropin-releasing hormone receptor are other such factors.13 By influencing reproductive hormones blastocyst development can be slowed down or accelerated.